erikaheidi/gdaisy/README.md

 # gdaisy

 A highly experimental image templating system based on PHP-GD to dynamically generate image banners and covers.
+GDaisy also comes with a few sample scripts to generate common size thumbnails via `bin/gdaisy`.

 ## Installation